PouyaPouryaie/basicFeaturesForSpringProject/README.md

 2 - Spock framework use for test <br>
 3 - sample test define in test directory with groovy language <br>
 4 - Swagger Api for show details of endpoints <br>
+5 - In order to change swagger url, you must be change springdoc.swagger-ui.path property in application-dev.properties <br>
+6 - TestContainer for run db as dockerImage, properties config exist in application-test.properties <br>